olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-1.md

 Final side note: Most of my experience relates to 2018 and early 2019 when I took a deep dive into all this crypto and blockchain stuff.

-## So how do this work then?
+## So how does this work then?
 If ITOs are no good to us - why mention them?

 That's the thing you see, we do need an ITO, but hopefully not long enough to be burned though lack of project viabilty or being defrauded.